 Words of wisdom to write by.
 Thanks, Jessa.

 About SusanAuthor, wife, mother, sister, daughter, friend, dreamer.

-Posted on June 5, 2012, in guest post, Susan Lute and tagged challenges, Darkness Undone, exciting, funny, guest author, Hotter On the Edge, Jessa Slade, publishing, Seduced By Shadows, See Jane Publish, surprises, Susan Lute, writer's journey.
+Posted on June 5, 2012, in Auth: Special Guest and tagged Auth: Jessa Slade, challenges, Darkness Undone, exciting, funny, guest author, Hotter On the Edge, publishing, Seduced By Shadows, See Jane Publish, surprises, Susan Lute, writer's journey.
 Bookmark the permalink.
 8 Comments.